 Eligibility for the Scholarship:

-Eligible Countries: this application is available for students from developing countries:
+Eligible Countries: This scholarship is available for students from developing countries:

 Entrance Requirements: Candidates for the Eric Bleumink Fund should: